 The NPMS Data Reviewer map viewer has been retired and replaced by the OSAVE map viewer and the new submission history tool.
 The OSAVE map viewer is intended to be used at any time throughout the year and allows the operator to view the spatial location and attribute information of the OPID's pipelines, LNG plants, and breakout tanks.
 Through this viewer, tools are provided to assist the operator in reviewing the pipeline data by summarizing the total pipeline mileage for the OPID by commodity, system name, or county and state location.
 OSAVE also includes a new submission history tool that lists the submissions and notifications of no changes that NPMS staff has received for the OPID since 2010.
 It also displays the date when submissions and notifications of no changes were received as well as the date when the submission data and notifications were incorporated into the NPMS national layer.
 Changes to the contact information for the primary, technical, and public contacts of an OPID may be submitted at any time throughout the year.
-However, the other OSAVE workflows (e.g., notification of no changes, edits via a map viewer or additions to existing data in place of a traditional submission, traditional submissions replacing all existing data, and removal of all pipelines) should only be used to fulfill the yearly NPMS submission requirement.
+However, the other OSAVE workflows (e.g., notification of no changes, edits via a map viewer or additions to existing data in place of a traditional submission, traditional submissions replacing all existing data, and removal of all data) should only be used to fulfill the yearly NPMS submission requirement.

-While the OSAVE map viewer may be used to view the spatial location and attributes of LNG plants and breakout tanks, OSAVE is geared specifically for pipelines, and the Data Summary tools only reflect the pipelines in the NPMS national layer for that OPID.
-The display of submission history reflects only the pipeline submissions.
-The submission-based workflows (e.g., notification of no changes, edits via a map viewer or additions to existing data in place of a traditional submission, traditional submissions replacing all existing data, and removal of all pipelines) are for pipeline data only.
-Please see other subsections within Section 2 of this document for details on how to submit for LNG plants and breakout tanks.
+While the OSAVE map viewer may be used to view the spatial location and attributes of LNG plants, OSAVE is geared specifically for pipelines and breakout tanks.
+The Data Summary tools only reflect the pipelines in the NPMS national layer for that OPID.
+The display of submission history reflects only the pipeline and breakout tank submissions.
+The submission-based workflows (e.g., notification of no changes, edits via a map viewer (for pipelines only), additions to existing data in place of a traditional submission, traditional submissions replacing all existing data, and removal of all data) are for pipeline and breakout tank data only.
+Please see other subsections within Section 2 of this document for details on how to submit for LNG plants.

-For data submissions, OSAVE eliminates the need for the operator to create separate cover letter and metadata components; this information, including a review of the primary, technical, and public contact information, is gathered from the operator in the form of a series of questions as part of the workflow.
-Data that is submitted via the full replacement and addition workflows is automatically validated against the requirements defined in the Pipeline Attribute Table in the NPMS Operator Standards Manual.
+For pipeline and breakout tank data submissions, OSAVE eliminates the need for the operator to create separate cover letter and metadata components; this information, including a review of the primary, technical, and public contact (for pipelines only) information, is gathered from the operator in the form of a series of questions as part of the workflow.
+Pipeline and breakout tank data that are submitted via the full replacement and addition workflows are automatically validated against the requirements defined in the Pipeline Attribute Table and Breakout Tank Attribute Table in the NPMS Operator Standards Manual.
 If the submission data passes the automated validation, the submission will be placed in NPMS staff's queue for further review/processing.
 If the submission data fails the automated validation, the operator must correct the issues and resubmit.
 After each submittal, the logged in user, the primary contact, and the technical contact will receive either an email alerting them that the submission passed through validation or an email listing the items which need attention and resubmission.